A Trip to Spain: An Amazing Country

 Voltage is 220 volts.
 Frequency is 50 Hz.
 Plug type is type C or F, with two round electrical contacts.
 Don’t forget to bring along a good universal travel adapter, like this one.

 When traveling abroad, safety is of the highest importance.
-In Spain, in case of emergency you can call 112 (the Pan-European emergency number), who can connect you to the appropriate agencies.
-Or to directly contact a specific first responder agency: for the police call 092 (local/municipal police) or 091 (national police), for fire call 080, and for medical emergencies/ambulance call 061.
+In Spain, in case of emergency you can call 112 (the Pan-European emergency number).
+They can then connect you to the appropriate agencies.
+Or, to directly contact a specific first responder agency: for the police call 092 (local/municipal police) or 091 (national police), for fire call 080, and for medical emergencies/ambulance call 061.

 Euro (EUR; symbol €) = 100 cents.
 The Euro comes in denominations of €500, 200, 100, 50, 20, 10 and 5.
 Coins come in denominations of €2 and 1, and 50, 20, 10, 5, 2 and 1 cents.

-Shops open early in the morning, often at 9 am and stay open late in the evening, often until 8 pm.
-In the afternoon, they close for lunch or siesta, usually from 1:30 or 2 pm until 4:30 or 5 pm.
-Spanish ceramic and leather goods are famous and would make good gifts for friends and family members back home.
+Shops open early in the morning, often at 9 am.
+They stay open late in the evening, often until 8 pm.
+In the afternoon, shops close for lunch or siesta, usually from 1:30 or 2 pm until 4:30 or 5 pm.
+Spanish ceramic and leather goods are well regarded.
+They would make good gifts for friends and family members back home.

 Food and Drink on your Trip to Spain

-Restaurants and tapas bars are typically open from about 12 pm to 4 pm, and then close for a few hours to re-open in the evening: tapas bars re-opening around 8 pm and restaurants re-opening around 9 or 9:30 pm.
+Restaurants and tapas bars are typically open from about 12 pm to 4 pm, and then close for a few hours to re-open in the evening.
+Tapas bars usually reopen around 8 pm and restaurants around 9 or 9:30 pm.